CalibreFinancialTechnology/wait-for-url/README.md

 # wait-for-url
-Script to wait for URL to be available before running command
+Script to wait for URL resource to be available before running command

 waitURL.py is a pure python script that will wait on the availability of a URL resource.
 It is useful for synchronizing the spin-up of interdependent services, such as linked docker containers.